 To some, the word automation creates nauseating waves of existential dread.
 Automation will make traditional customer support roles obsolete, they whisper.
 Chatbots are taking over.

-Yet there is another, more tempered view that has gained traction over the past few years: automation is not likely to steal every last customer support job; but it will transform these roles significantly.
+Yet there is another, a more tempered view that has gained traction over the past few years: automation is not likely to steal every last customer support job, but it will transform these roles significantly.

 The “Shift-Left” self-service model

 As customer self-service evolves thanks to new technologies and approaches, support organizations have the opportunity to automate—or mostly automate—certain lower-tier customer support interactions.
 This is what HDI and other self-service champions call “Shift-Left,” a term that is gaining wider adoption.

 Out of Level 1, indeed.
 As Atkinson points out, while automation is busy handling simple, repeat issues (think password resets and where do I find my license number-type requests), lower tier agents have more time to focus elsewhere.